 The muddying of the waters was enough to let the jury acquit.

-Rebecca Reed, whose book was a bestseller, died of tuberculosis shortly after publication.
+Rebecca Reed, whose bestselling book fueled Know Nothing sentiment, died of tuberculosis shortly after publication.

-Buzzell returned to live out his days in New Hampshire.
+Know Nothing Joseph Buzzell returned to live out his days in New Hampshire.
 Only one man, Marvin Marcy of Cambridge, was convicted for his part in the burning of the convent.
-Marcy was the individual who collected and burned many of the convent’s books.
+Marcy was the Know Nothing who collected and burned many of the convent’s books.

 Music teacher Elizabeth Harrison stayed with the order and joined the Ursuline Convent in Quebec.